UnSkyToo/LiteQuark/README.md

    ```

 2. Import the cloned assets into your Unity project.

 3. After importing, you will find the LiteQuark folder within your project’s Assets directory.

+#### With Package

+1. Open Window > Package Manager.

+2. Click '+' and select 'Add Package from git URL'.

+3. use lastest version with URL https://github.com/UnSkyToo/LiteQuark.git#LiteQuark

+4. or specify a version with URL https://github.com/UnSkyToo/LiteQuark.git#0.1.0

 ### Usage